pemheath/learn-train-evolve/designdoc.md

 For the training analytics, I will use Amazon Athena to and AWS Athena DynamoDB connector to query the tables with SQL.
 The front end will use JavaScript with a React framework.

+Within React I currently envision the following components to begin with:
+- Header
+- Footer
+- Pillar (Learn, Train, or Evolve, will have nested comonents based on what it is)
+- Schedule
+- Note
+- TrainingSession
+- Resource
+- NavMenu